sawyer-shi/dify-plugins-volcengine_tos/README.md

 Dedicated tool for retrieving files from Volcengine TOS using URLs.
 - **Parameters**:
-  - `file_url`: The URL of the file in Alibaba Cloud OSS
+  - `file_url`: The URL of the file in Volcengine TOS

 ### Examples